-24401 6 11 1 / 5 MAC has a functioning, ✓ Board meets monthly on a schedule established by the by-laws. responsible Board of Directors Members are independent: not employees or contractors of the organization. ✓ There are 5 to 15 Board members. ✓ Minutes show that the Board regularly receives and approves income and expense statements. ✓ Minutes show that the Board annually approves the budget, including employee pay salaries and rates.
-The MAC ✓ A cash receipts journal (funds are recorded in this the day they bookkeeping system come in). includes the following: ✓ A cash disbursement journal (to record any cash paid out) is and the second s maintained. ✓ A general ledger which records all agency financial activity is kept. ✓ Income and expense statements produced monthly will include both period and year to date income and expenses by funding source. ✓ Checking and any other accounts are balanced with bank statements monthly.
-MAC bookkeeping ✓ The person who records the receipts will not be the same as the duties are segregated person who makes deposits. so that more than ✓ The person who authorizes purchases or approves payments will one person is involved not be the same person who actually makes the payments. ✓ Any check written will have two authorized_signatures. ✓ No person will ever sign a check made out to her/himself.
-MAC payroll records ✓ Timesheets are kept in ink, indicating hours allotted to the are properly maintained different activities. ✓ Time sheets (and expense reimbursement requests) are signed by the executive director.
+MAC has a functioning, ✓ Board meets monthly on a schedule established by the by-laws. responsible Board of Directors Members are independent: not employees or contractors of the • organization. ✓ There are 5 to 15 Board members.
+Minutes show that the Board regularly receives and approves income and expense statements.
+Minutes show that the Board annually approves the budget, including employee pay salaries and rates.
+The MAC ✓ A cash receipts journal (funds are recorded in this the day they bookkeeping system come in). includes the following: A cash disbursement journal (to record any cash paid out) is maintained.
+A general ledger which records all agency financial activity is kept.
+Income and expense statements produced monthly will include both period and year to date income and expenses by funding source.
+Checking and any other accounts are balanced with bank statements monthly.
+MAC bookkeeping The person who records the receipts will not be the same as the duties are segregated person who makes deposits. so that more than The person who authorizes purchases or approves payments will one person is involved not be the same person who actually makes the payments.
+Any check written will have two authorized_signatures. ✓ No person will ever sign a check made out to her/himself.
+MAC payroll records Timesheets are kept in ink, indicating hours allotted to the are properly maintained different activities. ✓ Time sheets (and expense reimbursement requests) are signed by the executive director.
 The executive director's time sheets (and reimbursement requests are signed by a Board member.) ✓ Wage and hour laws (the Fair Labor Standards Act) are posted and followed.
-MAC bills are supported with ✓ Supporting documents (e.g. invoices) will be initialed and dated documentation in order to authorize payment. and approved ✓ Receipts and other supporting documents (including payroll) records) will identify program and funding source, or the breakdown between two or more programs/sources. ✓ An orderly filing system is established that will be clear to an auditor or another third party.
-All MAC revenues and ✓ Funds coming into and out of each organizational program, and expenditures are from each funding source (State, VOCA, and private) will be easily segregated by program, identifiable through receipts and disbursements journals, payroll and by source records, and all other records (including income and expense statements approved by the Board).
+MAC bills are supported with ✓ Supporting documents (e.g. invoices) will be initialed and dated in order to outbacker accurately documentation in order to authorize payment. and approved Receipts and other supporting documents (including payroll records) will identify program and funding source, or the breakdown between two or more programs/sources. ✓ An orderly filing system is established that will be clear to an auditor or another third party.
+All MAC revenues and ✓ Funds coming into and out of each organizational program, and from each funding course (State) (OCA and private) will be eacily expenditures are from each funding source (State, VOCA, and private) will be easily segregated by program, identifiable through receipts and disbursements journals, payroll and by source records, and all other records (including income and expense statements approved by the Board) statements approved by the Board).